Free Business Naming Tool

 Example: Apex Solutions LLC

 Must include "Inc.," "Corp.," "Incorporated," or "Corporation" in the name.
-Some states accept abbreviations like "Co."
-The name cannot suggest it is a different entity type, such as an LLC or partnership.
+Articles of Incorporation must be filed with the Secretary of State.
+The name cannot suggest it is an LLC, partnership, or any other entity type.

 Example: Pinnacle Technologies Inc.

 No entity suffix is required when operating under your personal legal name.
-If you use any name other than your legal name, you must file a DBA (Doing Business As) or fictitious name registration with your county or state.
+If you use any name other than your legal name, you must file a DBA (Doing Business As) or Fictitious Business Name Statement with your county or state.

-Example: John Smith (personal name) or "Golden Crust Bakery" (requires DBA)
+Example: John Smith (personal name) or "Golden Crust Bakery" (requires DBA filing)

 Example: Harbor & Ridge Partners LLP